exsat-network/native-contract-base/contracts/endrmng.xsat/endrmng.xsat.md

 - **authority**: `caller`

-> Staking to a new validator via evm
+> Staking BTC to a new validator via evm

 ### params